zhjgao/difformer/README.md

 ## Decoding and evaluation

 We apply checkpoint averaging instead of exponential moving averaging (EMA) of parameters before evaluation.
-Specifically, we report the performance of averaging best 5 checkpoints.
-An example script is provided:
+Specifically, we report the performance of averaging best 5 checkpoints (using `scripts/average_checkpoints.py`).
+An example script to evaluate a specific checkpoint is provided:

 ```shell
 bash scripts/iwslt14_de_en/evaluate.sh